 - Ph.D., University at Buffalo

 Matthew’s research focuses upon Roman urbanism and Roman social history, as well as the socio-economic function of Roman villas.
-He also maintains interests in epigraphy (study of inscriptions), numismatics (study of coins), historiography and antiquarianism, and the use of photogrammetry and 3D modeling in archaeology.
+His recent work delves into digital archaeology, exploring the contributions of computational methods and tools, such as GIS, photogrammetry, 3D modeling, and network analysis, towards reconstructing and analyzing the Roman past.
+He also maintains interests in epigraphy (study of inscriptions), numismatics (study of coins), historiography and antiquarianism.
 He has participated in fieldwork on a number of projects in Italy and Greece, and has traveled broadly in Europe, North Africa and Turkey to explore Roman material culture.

 - Notarian, M., D. Bloy, and G.D.
 Farney.
 2016.
 “Forgery and the Antiquarian Tradition: The Identification of Horace’s Sabine Villa at Vacone.”
 Memoirs of the American Academy in Rome 61: 41-58.